© 2011-2019 by Zack Smith. All rights reserved.

 4.10.
 Disable Java in email client Thunderbird.

-It turns out that Mozilla decided to allow add-ons in Thunderbird, and if you're using an older version, you may find that Java was enabled by default.
-Go into the Tools menu, select Add-Ons and disable all of them for your safety.
+Thunderbird allows plug-ins.
+If you're using an older version, you may even find that Java is in there and enabled by default.
+Go into the Tools menu, select Add-Ons and remove or disable all of them for your safety.

 4.11.
 Add sites to your /etc/hosts as loopback.